Ahead of rally, Virginia Senate acts, gun-control activists report threats

 On Thursday, the FBI arrested three members of a small neo-Nazi group who authorities said hoped to ignite a race war through violent acts at Monday’s rally, reminiscent of a 2017 white supremacist rally in nearby Charlottesville.

-Virginia Governor Ralph Northam on Wednesday declared a state of emergency banning any weapons around the grounds of the Capitol from Friday evening until Tuesday evening.
+Virginia Governor Ralph Northam on Wednesday declared a state of emergency banning any weapons around the grounds of the capitol from Friday evening until Tuesday evening.

-Northam is pushing a package of eight bills to toughen gun laws, and the lower house, the House of Delegates, is expected to consider them in a single package, with lawmakers waiting to let the dust settle after Monday’s gun rally before going forward.
+Northam is pushing a package of eight bills on the issue and the lower house, the House of Delegates, is expected to consider them in a single package, with lawmakers waiting to let the dust settle after Monday’s rally before going forward.
 The state legislature will be in session through the first week of March.

 A lawsuit filed by gun rights groups that requested the ban be knocked down was rejected by a Richmond circuit court and is now before the state’s Supreme Court.

-Reporting by Brad Brooks in Austin, Texas; Editing by Howard Goller
+Reporting by Brad Brooks in Austin, Texas; Additional reporting by Makini Brice; Editing by Howard Goller and Sonya Hepinstall